Pros and Cons of Getting Credentialed and Joining Insurance Panels

 1. Get credentialed to join an insurance panel

-Therapists who wish to be directly reimbursed by a particular insurance company can choose to apply to get credentialed and join that insurer’s preferred provider panel.
+Therapists who wish to receive direct reimbursements from a particular insurance company can choose to apply to get credentialed and join that insurer’s preferred provider panel.

 The panel application process is somewhat involved, and approval can take several months.